Vattenfall to Develop 630MW Offshore Wind Farm in German North Sea

 See also: Vattenfall's Plan to Upgrade Hydro Power Stations in Sweden to Boost Capacity by 730MW

-The Nordlicht 1 project, on the other hand, had initially been awarded to RWE Renewables in a German government-led central tender process.
+The Nordlicht 1 project, on the other hand, had initially been awarded to in a German government-led central tender process.
 Still, Vattenfall's prior partial development of the site under a previous regime allowed them to match the bid and exercise their right to step in.

 Pending final investment decisions, Nordlicht 1 is scheduled to be connected to the grid by 2027, with Nordlicht 2 following suit in 2028.
-These developments mark a significant milestone in Germany's pursuit of renewable energy sources and underscore Vattenfall's dedication to contributing to the country's green energy goals.
+These developments mark a significant milestone in Germany's pursuit of sources and underscore Vattenfall's dedication to contributing to the country's green energy goals.